hqpr/rst_test/README.rst

 Don't forget to add contex variable name ``city`` in IBMWatson_ dashboard.

 Data for this service will be send right after ``end_conversation`` flag from the bot.
+E.g. when all questions from bot are answered.

-In case of fail - log will be saved.
+In case of fail - log with error message will be saved.
+NOTE:
+    Leadmailbox.com is not accept requests from non US IP addresses.

 Additional information about methods/functions and logic you can find in docstring in files like